anhhducnguyen/report/README.md

 ## <div align="left">Contact</div>

-To report bugs and request features of NAC software, please contact me for questions and discussion!
+To report bugs and request features of software, please contact me for questions and discussion!

 <br>
 <div align="center">